 Multiple organizations have called for adolescents, particularly adolescent girls, to be given specific and urgent attention in the goal of improving health in developing nations (Lloyd, 2005; Temin & Levine, 2009; WHO, 2011b).
 An approach combining reproductive health education with programs to increase access to contraception, safe maternity care and abortion, and educational and employment opportunities for adolescent females has been recommended.
 Along these lines, the specific reproductive health needs of adolescents should be targeted.
 Efforts to increase uptake of long acting reversible contraceptives are fundamental in strategies aimed at improving the health and economic futures of adolescents in Sub-Saharan Africa.

-References
+References - provide retrieval data (e.g. doi) wherever appropriate

 Adeokun, L. A., Ricketts, O. L., Ajuwon, A. J., & Ladipo, O. A. (2009).
 Sexual and reproductive health knowledge, behaviour and education needs of in-school adolescents in northern nigeria.
 African Journal of Reproductive Health, 13(4), 37-49.